Check my profile under "Return to Thorney Towers. I just wanted to share a little video... it's how I think of the asylum patients.

 "Hello, Fred, I'm glad you could make it!"
 Edgar greeted as he made his way to the increasingly awkward-looking man.
 Fred seemed to be completely lost, and when he saw Edgar he waved with one of his stubby T-Rex arms and smiled, but it was a forced smile, like you make when you know you ought to but a real one isn't happening on its own.

 "Hi, Edgar," said Fred.
 "I noticed you couldn't make it through the show without at least one painting of a bullfight."

 "Yes, but that one was on purpose," said Edgar.
 They both laughed politely.
 Fred couldn't really think of anything to say, so Edgar brought up the subject, "I would like to show you the piece inspired by your story.
 I remember being moved by your circumstances.
 It is like an old tragedy, the descendant of greatness fated to be locked in the prison where he was once a guard, as it were.
 Here it is.
 Please, tell me what you think."

 As he spoke, he led Fred around to the far wall, where the piece he spoke of was hanging.
 Fred looked at it and took it all in silently.
-It was extremely tall and narrow, like himself.
-In fact, it resembled a full-body portrait.
+It was extremely tall and narrow, like himself; a full-body portrait of a beanpole.
 Fred stood tall and proud in the portrait, like his great-some-odd-grandfather before him.
 His clothing was made to look like the general's uniform, but twisted around his body like a straitjacket.
-The face, though, was not twisted in madness or fear; it was noble and proud.
+The face, though, was not twisted in madness or fear; it was noble and strong.
 Around his feet were soldiers carved from wood, standing around at the ready, willing to follow their leader to Hell and back.